 “They gain not just technical skills but also social and teamwork skills.
 They can enjoy the challenge and fun of putting their skills together as a group to produce an excellent performance,” she said.

 Classes take place outside of school hours which provides kids with positive and safe after school activity.
 Classes are held at Journey Middle School, Holy Trinity Anglican Church, and Sooke Baptist Church.
+“We are grateful for the donation-in-kind by the church venues,” added Bjorklund.

 Drumline teachers Chris Rivollier and Alex Mold are excited to welcome students into three levels: junior, intermediate and senior.